mattwirn/Bear-ly-Breaking-Even/back-end/README.md

    "Amount": 109
 }
 ```
 If the delete is successful, the returned message will be "*Expense Added*."
 If the Expense Type is incorrect, an error will return stating "*Failed to create expense, expense type not found*."
-If any of the fields Username, ExpenseName, or Amount is incorrect, an error will return stating "*Failed to find expense*."
+If the Username is incorrect, an error will return stating "*Failed to create expense*."

 ## Update Expense Handler